brey/pyPoseidon/README.md

 * A number of scripts have been used (some with some modifications) from https://sourceforge.net/projects/openearthtools/.

 ## License
-* Since a few scripts from OpenEarthTools have been used the project is released under the corresponding GPL v3 license.
+* Since a few scripts from OpenEarthTools have been used, the project is released under the corresponding GPL v3 license.

   This library is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or